LukeShortCloud/rootpages/markdown/ansible.md

 ### Modules - Main Modules - Roles

 A Playbook consists of roles.
 Each role that needs to be run needs to be specified in a list.
-Additional roles can be added within a role dynamically or statically using "inculde_role" or "import_role."
+Additional roles can be added within a role dynamically or statically using "include_role" or "import_role."
 [1]

 Syntax: